 Start breaking your annual goals into smaller chunks, such as quarterly, monthly, weekly, or even daily habits.
 Once you’ve designed a system to hold yourself accountable, you’re ready to attack each big-picture goal in small steps – and with confidence.

-It’s vital to know your numbers going into 2023.
+It’s vital to know your numbers going into the yew year.
 So here’s a simple planning process for your personal and business goals this year:

 First, it’s crucial to know your numbers: emergency funds, personal savings, retirement savings, college savings, assets, and debts.
 Create a personal finance snapshot by entering these numbers into a simple spreadsheet, where you can track your progress throughout the year.